The Nysa family as the main source of unequilibrated LL ordinary chondrites: Thermal evolution and crust preservation

-On the other hand, the preservation of type-3 material in the Nysa\texorpdfstring{$_{\rm S}$}{S} family was likely enabled by two factors: (1) reduced radiogenic heating due to late formation, resulting in a thicker primordial type-3 shell; and (2) the relatively young family age of $(0.6\pm0.1)$\,Gyr \citep{Broz:2024Nature}, for which multi-km-sized fragments have not yet been collisionally ground down.
+On the other hand, the preservation of type-3 material in the Nysa\texorpdfstring{$_{\rm S}$}{S} family was likely enabled by two factors: (1) reduced radiogenic heating due to the smaller size of the parent body, resulting in a thicker primordial type-3 shell; and, more importantly, (2) the relatively young family age of $(0.6\pm0.1)$\,Gyr \citep{Broz:2024Nature}, for which multi-km-sized fragments have not yet been collisionally ground down.
 Together, these factors allow crust-derived fragments to survive the collisional cascade and efficiently supply type-3 material to the present-day meteorite record.